OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Updates/Setup-SCCMOfficeUpdates/README_Setup-SCCMOfficeUpdates.md

 		 the PowerShell functions in the script into your PowerShell session which will allow you to run the function from the console.

 5. Before you download the Updates you must configure the following files with the products and languages that you have installed in your environment.
 This will ensure that you have the files necessary to update the products in your environment.
-For reference of the options in the configuration xml you can either go to https://technet.microsoft.com/en-us/library/JJ219426.aspx or we provide an online editor in this GitHub repository at http://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html
+For a reference of the options in the configuration xml you can either go to https://technet.microsoft.com/en-us/library/JJ219426.aspx or we provide an online editor in this GitHub repository at http://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html

-	If you specify a version in either the xml files below or in the command line options, in order to make that version the active version for this solution you either have to copy the v32_XX.X.XXXX.XXXX.cab and v64_XX.X.XXXX.XXXX.cab and rename them to v32.cab and v64.cab respectively.
+	If you specify a version in either the xml files below or in the command line options, in order to make that version the active version for this solution, you either have to copy the v32_XX.X.XXXX.XXXX.cab and v64_XX.X.XXXX.XXXX.cab and rename them to v32.cab and v64.cab respectively.
 If no version is specified, the latest version will be downloaded and the v32.cab and v64.cab files will be updated automatically.

 		Configuration_UpdateSource32.xml
 		Configuration_UpdateSource64.xml